Avaiga/taipy-getting-started-core/step_04/ReadMe.md

                                 name="Scenario 2022/10/5")
 ```

 Scenario 1 and Scenario 2 are two scenario entities/instances created from the same scenario configuration.
 They belong to the same Cycle but don't share the same Data Nodes.
 By default, each scenario instance has its own data node instances.
 They are not shared with any other scenario.
-The Scope concept can modify this behavior, which will be covered in the next step.
+The Scope concept can modify this behavior, which is covered in the next step.

 ```python